 - NSP supports preserving and restoring original crop base acres previously enrolled in CRP at the conclusion of such contracts. - NSP supports limiting CRP contract rentals to the average county rental rate. - NSP opposes the use of any CRP rent determination that encourages the enrollment of highly productive land over that of highly erodible, marginal or environmentally sensitive lands because of price. - NSP supports landowner retention of cropland designation and property rights when the CRP contract expires. - NSP opposes any future CRP sign-up requiring the forfeiture of water rights. - NSP supports laws and regulations that allow Conservation Reserve Enhancement Program (CREP) funds to be used to implement conservation. - NSP supports reducing the CRP acreage cap through market-based approaches such as rental rates and flexibility of use, allowing contracts to expire on schedule.
-Enrollment or reenrollment of acres should be prioritized using the environmental benefit index, the highly erodible land designation, consideration of soil type indicators and competitive bidding for reenrollment. - NSP supports uniformity in CRP regulations across state and county borders. - NSP supports giving NRCS (rather than the Army Corps of Engineers) primary jurisdiction over all government decisions impacting wetlands on private property.
+Enrollment or reenrollment of acres should be prioritized using the environmental benefit index, the highly erodible land designation, consideration of soil type indicators and competitive bidding for re-enrollment. - NSP supports uniformity in CRP regulations across state and county borders. - NSP supports giving NRCS (rather than the Army Corps of Engineers) primary jurisdiction over all government decisions impacting wetlands on private property. - NSP supports designating sorghum as a conservation crop rotation at NRCS. - NSP supports greater flexibility for state NRCS offices to define practices for their farmers' unique needs.